breedx2/prepply/README.md

 # todo:

-* clean up assets js and css dirs
-* check for all busted links
+* ensure nginx logs are good (including 404, error log, etc)
 * improve landing/splash page.
 * make a theme
-* ensure nginx logs are good (including 404, error log, etc)
 * dev server _should_ generate blogs and everything on the first go...just no on successive.
 * script for quick-posting an image with some text (including via credit)
 * sometimes file change can crash devserver?